theodoreguo/Udacity/Machine Learning Engineer Nanodegree/Projects/Capstone/proposal.md

 ## Proposal

 ### Domain Background
 Given an integer sequence: 1, 2, 3, 4, 5, ?
 So what is the next number?

-7!
-You read that correctly.
+If your answer is 7, You read that correctly.
 That's the start to a real integer sequence, the [powers of primes](https://oeis.org/A000961 "Click to check")[^fn1].
-Want something easier?
-How about the next number in 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ?
+Continuously, how about the next number in 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ?
 If you answered 89, you may enjoy this challenge.
-Your computer may find it considerably less enjoyable.
 In this project, a machine learning solution will be demonstated to predict the next number of a given integer sequence.

 A number in a sequence is equivalent to a word.
 Based on this observation, we try to predict the last number based on the preceding numbers.
 Hence, the problem can be treated as the [Natural Language Processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing "Click to check")[^fn2] domain.